 Often they expressed frustration at their lack of faith and their inability to work through their issues on their own.
-I understood their concerns and was able to help them in their relationship with God but also see the benefit of professional counseling and medications to address chemical imbalances.
+I understood their concerns and was able to help them in their relationship with God and see the benefit of professional counseling and medications to address chemical imbalances.

 But it has only been in the last five years that I have felt free to share my own experiences with mental illness.
 I regret the years I wasted suffering in silence and hiding from others who would have benefited from true transparency.

-Many will ask what types of mental issues do pastors and ministry leaders experience, and what are the potential risks and benefits they encounter in sharing these issues?
+Many will ask what types of mental issues pastors and ministry leaders experience and the potential risks and benefits they encounter in sharing these issues?

 What mental health issues do pastors and ministry leaders experience?

 Mental health issues are complex because they may result from a genetic predisposition, external trauma, or personal choices and behaviors.

 First, let me explain what I mean by mental issues.